DO I HAVE A CLAIM AS AN HEIR IN A UTAH WRONGFUL DEATH CASE?

 Each state has their own wrongful death laws.
-The federal government has their own wrongful death statues and laws.
+The federal government has their own wrongful death statutes and laws.
 Idaho wrongful death is different from Wyoming’s wrongful death laws.

-What is the Deceased Person was Very Young or Very Old?
+What if the Deceased Person was Very Young or Very Old?
 Does that Matter in a Utah Wrongful Death?

 Young people, newborns and elderly all have wrongful death claims.
 The extend of damages for their wrongful death depends on a host of factors on how the death affected the heirs.
 The extend the deceased person earning capacity?
 The extend and duration of the relationship between the deceased and the heir are just a few factors to consider.